rick-jennings/phable/README.md

 import pandas as pd

 # define these settings specific to your use case
-# Reminder:  Probably secure your login credentials!!!
+# Reminder:  Properly secure your login credentials!!!
 uri = "http://localhost:8080/api/demo"
 username = "su"
 password = "su"